 One of my favorite things to do is to heat up my favorite dips in bread bowls and then just leave those on the table with the bread cut from the center on the plate for people to dip.
 This spinach artichoke dip is perfect in a bread bowl!

 Add a fun personal touch with this cute printable signs encouraging people to pick out some treats.
 You can download the free printable food sign by clicking on the image below.

-#3 – Try a New Gift Exchange Game
+#3 – Play A Unique Gift Exchange Game – Gift Exchange Cards